redox-os/book/src/advanced-podman-build.md

 - Environment and command line Variables, other than `ARCH`, `CONFIG_NAME` and `FILESYSTEM_CONFIG`, are not passed to the part of `make` that is done in **Podman**.
 You must set any other configuration variables, e.g. `REPO_BINARY`, in [.config](./configuration-settings.md#config) and not on the command line or on your environment.

-- If you are building your own software to add in Redox, and you need to install additional packages using `apt-get` for the build, follow [Adding Ubuntu Packages to the Build](#adding-ubuntu-packages-to-the-build).
+- If you are building your own software to add in Redox, and you need to install additional packages using `apt-get` for the build, follow [Adding Packages to the Build](#adding-packages-to-the-build).

 ## Installation